huffyhenry/huffyhenry.github.io/_posts/2020-03-13-candidates.md

 the simulations the tournament was still tied after the first three tie-breaks (head-to-head, number of wins and Sonneborn-Berger) were applied.
-Implementing multi-way head-to-head ranking made me question my life choices and Sonneborn-Berger my sanity, so I stopped short of implementing playoffs and instead just discarded these simulations.
+Implementing multi-way head-to-head ranking made me question my life choices and Sonneborn-Berger threatened my sanity outright, so I stopped short of implementing playoffs and instead just discarded these simulations.
 This probably hurts the underdogs, whose path to victory leads though draws and tiebreaks to a larger extent than